YourRoots by Genomelink

 Children(s): Catherine Borthwick

-Margaret Dullievairdis Hay was born in 1463 in Borthwick, Midlothian, Scotland, the child of John Sir Hay and Lady Ann Arxton.
-Margaret Dullievairdis Hay married William Borthwick, and had children including Catherine Countess of Glencairn Borthwick.
+The story of Margaret Dullievairdis Hay began in 1463 in Borthwick, Midlothian, Scotland.
+Margaret Dullievairdis Hay married William Borthwick, and had children including Catherine Countess Of Glencairn Borthwick.
 Margaret Dullievairdis Hay passed away in 1556 in West Lothian, Scotland.

 Find more search results for Margaret Hay